Evaluate & Validate

 EXAMPLE: Walmart creates category-specific sustainability scorecards

 Walmart’s Supplier Sustainability Assessment (SSA) Scorecard consisted of 15 questions covering four topic areas, energy and climate, material use, natural resources, and community.
-Working with The Sustainability Consortium (TSC) the company develop well-researched category-specific questions for its scorecards for 100 categories.
+Working with The Sustainability Consortium (TSC) the company developed well-researched category-specific questions for its scorecards across 100 categories.
 This provided a much more comprehensive assessment of sustainability performance.
-For instance, scorecards for laptops include questions on factory workers’ chemical exposure; while the laundry detergents category considers cold-water-wash messaging.1 2 3
+For instance, scorecards for the laptops category included questions on factory workers’ chemical exposure; while the laundry detergents category considers cold-water-wash messaging.¹, ², ³

 Put a price on negative sustainability impacts

-Consider putting a price on the social and environmental impacts of the product or service, and include them in the assessment of bids (for instance, include a price for carbon), You can employ methods such as True Costing,4 5 Social Life Cycle Costing (S-LCC), or Environmental Life Cycle Costing (E-LCC) to identify the negative environmental and social costs of a product or service.6 For instance, you can calculate the price of carbon associated with a product or service by multiplying total associated emissions by a carbon price.7 When using these methods, procurement documents should outline the calculation method and required data to ensure fairness and transparency.
+There are a number of frameworks available to help you calculate the negative environmental and social costs of a product or service.
+These include, True Costing,⁴, Social Life Cycle Costing (S-LCC), or Environmental Life Cycle Costing (E-LCC).⁶ For instance, to calculate the price of carbon associated with a product or service, it multiplies total associated emissions by a carbon price.⁷ When using these methods, procurement documents should outline the calculation method and required data to ensure fairness and transparency.

 EXAMPLE: Global brewers estimate the true cost of water usage